lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 Before going I want to address some points

 - I know that RCNN was not covered in detail.
 Anyone reading it for the first time may not understand the section of RCNN.
 The reason I wrote is just to familiarize yourself with the terminology.
 - The reason I skipped important parts of RCNN is because I feel that they are not useful.
-Also from my pov, RCNN is not a simple and direct model and has lot of complications.
+Also from my point of view   , RCNN is not a simple and direct model and has lot of complications.
 In simple words, it's chaos.
 - In terms of that fast rcnn is more simple and direct.
-Lot of back-forth steps from RCNN is removed.
+Lot of back & forth steps from RCNN is removed.

 Fast RCNN is created from RCNN, but it's fast.
 RCNN takes 9.8 seconds while fast RCNN takes 0.1 seconds at test time (See table 4)